Recoskie/JDasm/docs/Basics.md

 <br />

-You understand that you can offload a lot of the work using separate processing units such as a GPU, but you need to design drivers that know how to instruct it to do things.
+You understand that you can offload a lot of the work using separate processing units such as a GPU, but you need to design drivers that know how to interact with the GPU.

 <br />